-Further, as per the MoEF&CC, Notification S.O.5845 (E) dated 26.11.2018, stated that "In the said notification, in paragraph 10, in sub-paragraph (ii), for the words "hard and soft copies" the words "soft copy" shall be substituted".
-Accordingly, we are submitting herewith soft copy of the same via e-mail ID qczma.crz@gmail.com & direnv@gujarat.gov.in.
+Further, as per the MoEF&CC, Notification S.O.5845 (E) dated 26.11.2018, which stated that "In the said notification, in paragraph 10, in sub paragraph (ii), for the words "hard and soft copies" the words "soft copy" shall be substituted".
+Accordingly, we are submitting herewith soft copy of the same in CD as well as through e-mail ID gczma.crz@gmail.com & direnv@gujarat.gov.in.

-This has the approval of the Chief Engineer, Deendayal Port Authority.
+This has the approval of Chief Engineer, Deendayal Port Authority.